$0 Vietnam → Australia Skilled Migration Guide — Quick-Start Checklist

 • If you are approaching an age bracket cutoff (especially approaching age 32), every month counts

-• If your occupation has limited competition, an early EOI date gives you priority over equal-scoring candidates
+• If your occupation has limited competition, an earlier date of effect can help against equal-scoring candidates

 Arguments for waiting: